Chan Kin-por: Biography

 On 18 May 2020, Chan took, as had been foreshadowed by Legco president Andrew Leung three days earlier, the position of Legco presiding member in succession of democrat Dennis Kwok.
-This ended a deadlock, lasting for more than six months, over the election of the chair and deputy chair of the LegCo House Committee which pro-establishment politicians blamed on filibustering tactics of democrats in parliament.
+This ended a deadlock, lasting for more than six months, over the election of the chair and deputy chair of the Legco House Committee which pro-establishment politicians blamed on filibustering tactics of democrats in parliament.
 Chan took his seat in the session while surrounded by security guards.
 During the tumultuous meeting, Chan was decried for "foul play" by democrats and praised for doing a "good job" by pro-establishment politicians.
 Observers related the timing of the move to the wish of the Hong Kong government to pass the National Anthem Bill by the end of the month.

 On 29 September 2021, the Legislative Council passed amendments to the National Flag and National Emblem Ordinance which outlawed desecration of the Chinese national flag and national emblem and also concerned the teaching of these national symbols in secondary schools.
 On this occasion, Chan said that the "absurd acts" of desecration that had taken place during the 2019-2020 Hong Kong protests were the responsibility of the opposition and "anti-China" media in Hong Kong.
 He advocated for launching national education in schools, saying that young Hongkongers did not "understand the patriotic sentiment".

-In September 2022, Chan tested positive for COVID-19.

-In December 2022, Chan said that "our bars have prettier girls" in Hong Kong, compared to the girls in Singapore.
+Executive Councilor and lawmaker Chan Kin-por said his words were misinterpreted when he said, "our bars have prettier girls" in an insurance forum.

+He (Mr Chan) explained he was discussing the competition between Singapore and Hong Kong with the Financial Secretary at the time and that he was quoting (the comment from) the "gentlemen" (in the forum saying that) girls in Hong Kong bars are prettier.

+On 16 February 2024, Chan was appointed as a member of the board of directors of the Hong Kong Exchanges and Clearing Limited together with Peter Yan, CEO of Cyberport, in place of Laura Cha and Benjamin Hung respectively.